Moving to Bath

-The Somerset city and one-time home of Jane Austen and Mary Shelley has only burnished its reputation for rejuvenation and relaxation since those times, attracting 400,000 foreign visitors per year – but its wonders never cease.
+The Somerset city and one-time home of Jane Austen and Mary Shelley has only burnished its reputation for rejuvenation and relaxation since those times, attracting 400,000 foreign visitors per year (according to the ONS) – but its wonders never cease.

 Bath is named after its Roman baths, which have been gloriously maintained